RealityRipple/EmoteWall/CONFIG.md

     > - Copy the OAuth Refresh value and paste it into "oauth_refresh:"

     If you ever stop using this emote wall, please log into YouTube and visit <https://myaccount.google.com/permissions>.
 Under "Apps with access to your account", click the "Disconnect" button next to "RealityRipple's Home-Made Emote Wall".

+     - [ ] If `null`, the interactive login process, and YouTube connectivity, will be disabled.
      - [ ] If both `oauth` and `oauth_refresh` are `false` (or missing), the interactive login process will be enabled.

   * `connect_to`